njam/cargomedia-website/README.md

 Use grunt to build a deployable version of Site.
 For that when you've done your changes, run `grunt develop` and commit any changed files together with your changes.

+## Add Member

+Go to https://cargomediach.prismic.io/documents/working/.
+Press `New` button.
+Select `Team Member` type.
+Fill in the created item.
+Save and publish it.
+Now it's done.
+Congratulations!

 ## Add Blogpost

 - Add a file with naming convention date-title.markdown (e.g. `2013-2-22-New-Post.markdown`) into `_posts/`